saifulislamniloy/best-practices-note/naming convention/README.md

 ## Java Interface Naming Covention
 - Interface as a Capability- Interface name should be adjective.
 - Interace as a Polymorphic Type- Interface name should be noun.
+- Funcational Interface- no specific convetion.
+But should be meaningful name.